Clomid vs Letrozole for Fertility

 Clomid Mechanism of Function

-Clomiphene can take up to two weeks to clear out of the body (which is significantly longer than Letrozole).
-Clomiphene’s significant half-time for clearance causes a prolonged blocking of estrogen receptors and increased FSH/LH production for a significant length of time after the medication is stopped.
+The amount of time Clomiphene is in the body is approximately 2 weeks (which is significantly longer than Letrozole).
+Clomiphene’s prolonged half-life causes a blocking of estrogen receptors and increases FSH/LH production for a significant length of time after the medication is stopped.

-Clomid’s prolonged effects on FSH and estrogen production can cause more multiple follicle growth cycles when compared to natural and Letrozole cycles.
+Clomid’s prolonged effects on FSH and estrogen production cause bilateral follicular growth–more than would be expected when compared to a natural cycle.

 Letrozole Mechanism of Function